TheLinuxITGuy/Rocky-Scripts/README.md

 6. From a Terminal, cd back into the Rocky-Scripts folder:
     1. `cd Rocky-Scripts`
     2. Type: `./3.install-nvidia.sh`
-    3. Type: `./4.set-desktopenvironment.sh` Let this script finish, then boot into your KDE NVIDIA Install. :)
+    3. Type: `./4.set-desktopenvironment.sh` Let this script finish, then boot into your KDE NVIDIA Install when prompted.